TosbackCgusBridge-Bot/CGUs-versions/Fisher-price/Privacy Policy.md

 *   Replacement parts
 *   Submit Product Ideas

+****HOLIDAY SHIPPING DEADLINE**

+For guaranteed Christmas delivery, order by 2:30 PM ET on 12/15/17 for Standard Shipping — and by 2:30 PM ET on 12/19/17 for 2-Day Shipping.
+Excludes shipments to Alaska, Hawaii, Canada, Puerto Rico, international, PO box and APO/FPO addresses.

-**\*Free Shipping Offer is valid on all orders after discounts, and before charges for gift wrap, shipping &. processing and/or taxes are applied.
+\*Free Shipping Offer is valid on all orders after discounts, and before charges for gift wrap, shipping &. processing and/or taxes are applied.
 Must select Standard Shipping to qualify.
 Excludes shipments to Alaska, Hawaii, Canada, Puerto Rico, international, PO box and APO/FPO addresses.
 Offer expires at 11:59 PM ET on 12/14/17.
 We reserve the right to change or discontinue this offer at any time.

 \*\*Free shipping offer is valid on Top Toys and is activated by entering code TOPTOYS at checkout.
 Must select Standard Shipping to qualify.
 Excludes shipments to Alaska, Hawaii, Canada, Puerto Rico, international, PO box and APO/FPO addresses.
 Offer expires at 11:59 PM ET on 12/31/17.
 We reserve the right to change or discontinue this offer at any time.**